 ENTER

 Man ruled the solar system, once.
-For thousands of years, our homeworld was the jewel of a great empire, its shining cities the capital of a vast civilization which stretched from the pitted surface of the inner planetoids to the freezing depths of the outer gas clouds.
+For thousands of years, our homeworld was the jewel of a great empire, its shining cities the capital of a vast, cruel civilization which stretched from the pitted surface of the inner planetoids to the freezing depths of the outer gas clouds.
 But from the festering stagnancy of its millennia-long reign came resentment and ambition, culminating in its catastrophic end.

 But they are not alone.

-The misbegotten progeny of a broken transhuman ecosystem share this world with them, a wilderness long-adapted to the thinking mind, strewn with the leavings of blind creation and deliberate malice, all lurking in the gaps of the physical world and digital space.
+The misbegotten progeny of a broken transhuman ecosystem share this world with them, a wilderness long-adapted to the thinking mind, crawling with the leavings of blind creation and deliberate malice, all lurking in the gaps of the physical world and digital space.
 Feral experiments, deranged machines, oceans of predatory malware, and the twisted cousins of pan-humanity all wander in the dark, as blind, lost, and desperate as we are.

-If there is a dawn to come, we cannot see it
+If there is a dawn to come, we cannot see it.

 If help is coming, it will not reach us.